Ladies in White: The Sakharov Prize

 Berta Soler received the award on the organization's behalf on her first-ever trip abroad in 2013.
 She was allowed to leave due to Cuba easing its travel regulations.

 Support from U.S. government

 The Cuban government alleges that the Ladies in White were created and financially sustained by the U.S. government as a means of destabilizing Cuba.
-Although it is unclear if the United States had a role in creating the organization, classified diplomatic cables released by WikiLeaks show that the U.S. Interests Section requested funding for the Ladies in White and that working with the group figures prominently in the section’s activities.
+Although it is unclear if the United States had a role in creating the organization, leaked classified diplomatic cables show that the U.S. Interests Section requested funding for the Ladies in White and that working with the group figures prominently in the section’s activities.

 2010 arrests

 At a protest in Havana on November 30, 2010, group member Ivonne Malleza Galano was arrested along with her husband Ignacio Martínez Montejo.
 She and her husband were holding a banner reading "Stop hunger, misery and poverty in Cuba" in Havana's Fraternity Park.
 Two police officers confiscated the banner, handcuffed her and Martínez, and put them into a police vehicle as a surrounding crowd demanded their release.
 When onlooker and fellow protester Isabel Haydee Alvarez Mosqueda objected to their arrest, she was detained as well.
 Malleza and Alvarez were both transferred to Havana's Manto Negro women’s jail.
 The three prisoners were held without charge, though their relatives were told the three were being investigated for "public disorder".

 The three arrests were denounced by numerous human rights groups, including the Havana-based Cuban Commission of Human Rights and National Reconciliation, which described the three prisoners as "three people who simply staged a small peaceful protest on the streets without any kind of force or violence".
 Amnesty International named the three prisoners of conscience and called for their immediate and unconditional release.
 The Irish-based organization Front Line called for their release on 15 December 2011.
 On 13 January 2012, US Representatives Ileana Ros-Lehtinen, Mario Díaz-Balart, Albio Sires, and David Rivera issued a bipartisan statement urging the prisoners' release, calling their detention "appalling and unjust".
 US Senators Marco Rubio and Robert Menendez also issued a statement calling for their release and condemning the "unrelenting tyranny" of "the Castro brothers".

 Malleza, Martínez, and Alvarez were released on 20 January after 52 days in prison; the release came only a few hours after Amnesty International's announcement of their "prisoner of conscience" designation.
 The organization reported that authorities told the three that they would face "harsh sentences" if they continued their anti-government activities.

 The Ladies in White also participated in a vigil for imprisoned dissident Wilmar Villar Mendoza, who later died while on hunger strike.